epic-miner/root/README.md

 ## Credits

-Foxytoux Installer is developed and maintained by RecodeStudios.Cloud.
+it is developed and maintained by RecodeStudios.Cloud.
 This installer has been made possible thanks to [dxomg](https://github.com/dxomg) for his proot code

 ---